Dead Man of Mystery

 General Anthony Wayne's Buddy

 He relocated to Detroit in 1796, where he was made Wayne County's notary by his travel companion - none other than General Anthony Wayne, the county's and Fort Wayne's namesake.
 For many years following, he would serve as probate judge, City Registrar, Clerk of Courts, Secretary to the Land Board, and various other state and municipal positions.

 Evidently, as Detroit's first City Registrar upon the peaceful withdrawal of Detroit's British occupiers, Audrain had the unique honor of designating himself the "First American citizen of Detroit, 1796."
 This dubious title resides on his replacement tombstone found in Detroit's Mount Elliott Cemetery (see image).
 The stone was laid by the Native Detroit Women's Club in 1951.
 It is headed, "In Testimonium," so it's not clear that his remains are there with it.

 Though he may be all but forgotten now, his name once adorned a Detroit street for many years.
 The street previously named Audrain was changed to Clayton Street around the year 1920.
 It's just two miles from the fort, straight up Livernois Ave.

 Not a Whippersnapper

 Note that Audrain was certainly not a young lad when he arrived in Detroit.
 He was 71 years old, a very ripe old age in those days and yet, he was entrusted with many ranks of authority throughout his golden years thereafter.
-This was a man with a sharp mind and an eloquent pen, said to be distingushed by his "assiduous accuracy and puncuality."
+This was a man with a sharp mind and an eloquent pen, said to be distinguished by his "assiduous accuracy and punctuality."